Basketball is one of the best sports to bet, but most people approach it wrong.

 In our baseball betting guide, we discussed how the sport's unique structure - with a different starting pitcher every game - makes handicapping a day-to-day grind.
 Basketball, on the other hand, is more of a "big picture" sport for bettors.

 Because the same teams and players are in action night after night, basketball betting is less about isolating individual matchups and more about understanding the overall quality and style of each team.
-And when it comes to measuring team quality, no stats are more important than the key efficiency metrics.
+And when it comes to measuring team quality, no stats matter more than efficiency metrics.

 - Offensive Efficiency: Points scored per 100 possessions